swent-epfl/public/bootcamp/deliverables/B3/2-AccessControl.md

 > [!TIP]
 >
 > With Firebase Authentication, each user has a unique identifier called a UID.
-> You can access the current user's UID using: Firebase.auth.currentUser?.uid
+> You can access the current user's UID using: `Firebase.auth.currentUser?.uid`
+> Set `ownerId` to that UID when creating or editing a ToDo (for example in your Add/Edit ViewModels, as in the reference solution).

 ## Filtering todos when querying

 Now that todos are associated with users, we can no longer simply fetch all todos from Firestore.
 This is because Firestore security rules are not filters, meaning that if you query all todos but some are created by other users, the entire request will fail.

-Instead, we must create a query that fits the constraints of the security rules, and thus make a query that fetches only todos created by the current user.
+Instead, we must create a query that fits the constraints of the security rules, and thus make a query that fetches only todos created by the current user (typically in your Firestore repository, filtering on `ownerId`).
 You can learn how to securely query data on this [page](https://firebase.google.com/docs/firestore/security/rules-query#queries_and_security_rules).
 You can also read the API reference on query filters on this [page](https://firebase.google.com/docs/reference/android/com/google/firebase/firestore/Filter).

 > [!NOTE]
 > You should now no longer see todos made by other users.